Peter Mihálik

-Peter Mihálik is a Slovak para table tennis player who competes in international table tennis competitions.
+Peter Mihálik (born 30 September 1976) is a Slovak para table tennis player who competes in international table tennis competitions.
 He is a Paralympic bronze medalist and a four-time European medalist.

 Mihálik was a footballer who played in the Czech league at FK Chmel Blšany and was trained by Miroslav Beránek.
 In July 2001, he became a paraplegic after being involved in a car accident, he had only signed a contract with FK Senica a month earlier.